 At Hosco, gold mineralization is developed on both sides of the Cadillac Break and forms a 200 meter- (656 feet) wide corridor consisting of three mineralized lenses parallel to the fault and dipping 55° to the north.
 Lenses located south of Cadillac break contains silica-albite-biotite alterations whereas lenses at north of fault contains tourmaline-biotite-silica alteration.
 At Heva, gold mineralization is closely related to the Cadillac Break (fault) and forms a 10 to 60 meter- (197 feet) wide corridor typically affected by strong tourmaline alteration.
 Dips along the 2.5 km (1.5 miles) long structure varies from 600 to 700.
 Quartz veining is generally more dominant than Hosco, and the sulfide content is lower.
 Gold grades correlate with fine visible gold grains in quartz veins and host rocks.

 The Heva-Hosco property includes other under-explored gold occurrences as Joanna Nord and Zoe.
-Best assay results on Joanna Nord and Zoe returned 0.23 oz/ton gold over 9.8 feet and 0.17 oz/ton gold over 4.9 feet, respectively.
-In addition, higher gold grades have been discovered on Alexandria area; some samples returned Au grades between 0.16 and 0.40 oz/ton gold.
+Best assay results on Joanna Nord and Zoe returned 7.9 g/t (0.23 oz/ton) gold over 3 meters (9.8 feet) and 5.7 g/t (0.17 oz/ton) gold over 1.5 meters (4.9 feet), respectively.
+In addition, higher gold grades have been discovered on Alexandria area; some samples returned Au grades between 5.5 g/t and 13.7 g/t (0.16 and 0.40 oz/ton) gold.

-Information with respect to proven and probable ore reserves, measured, and inferred resources is set forth below.
+Information with respect to measured, indicated and inferred resources is set forth below.
 In November 2013, Hecla Québec released the following NI 43-101 resources for Heva and Hosco deposits.